Egon Schiele: World War I

 Although Schiele avoided conscription for almost a year, World War I now began to shape his life and work.
-Three days after his wedding, Schiele was ordered to report for active service in the army where he was initially stationed in Prague.
+Three days after his wedding, Schiele was ordered to report for active service in the army, where he was initially stationed in Prague.
 Edith came with him and stayed in a hotel in the city, while Egon lived in an exhibition hall with his fellow conscripts.
 They were allowed by Schiele's commanding officer to see each other occasionally.

 During the war, Schiele's paintings became larger and more detailed.
 His military service gave him limited time, and much of his output consisted of linear drawings of scenery and military officers.
 Around this time, Schiele also began experimenting with the themes of motherhood and family.
 His wife Edith was the model for most of his female figures, but during the war (due to circumstance) many of his sitters were male.
 From 1915, Schiele's female nudes became fuller in figure, and many were deliberately illustrated with a lifeless doll-like appearance.

 Despite his military service, Schiele was still exhibiting in Berlin.
 He also had successful shows in Zürich, Prague, and Dresden.
 His first duties consisted of guarding and escorting Russian prisoners.
-Because of his weak heart and his excellent handwriting, Schiele was eventually given a job as a clerk in a POW camp near the town of Mühling.
+Because of his weak heart and his excellent handwriting, Schiele was eventually given a job as a clerk in a POW camp near the town of Mühlingen.
 There, he was allowed to draw and paint imprisoned Russian officers; his commander, Karl Moser (who assumed that Schiele was a painter and decorator when he first met him), even gave him a disused store room to use as a studio.
 Since Schiele was in charge of the food stores in the camp, he and Edith could enjoy food beyond rations.